trilinos/Trilinos/packages/shylu/epetra/README.txt

 2. Copy the file Trilinos/BUILD_DIR/Makefile.export.Trilinos_install to
 ILU/epetra.

-4. Do "make" or "make driver" to compile HyperLU.
+3. Run "make" to compiler the drivers for HyperLU.
+There is a AztecOO based driver (hyperlu_driver.exe) and a Belos based driver (hyperlu_belos_driver.exe).

-5. Edit ParaLU.xml to set the precondtioner (HyperLU/ILU/ILUT/ML currently) and the matrix market file name. directory.
+4. Edit HyperLU.xml to set the precondtioner (HyperLU/ILU/ILUT/ML currently)
+and the matrix market file name.

-5. mpirun -n np ./hyperlu_driver.exe will solve the linear system from the matrix market file with a right hand side that is all ones.
+5. mpirun -n np <driver_name> will solve the linear system from the matrix market file with a right hand side that is all ones.